 For almost a year now Georges Kern is CEO of BREITLING and has turned the brand inside out.
 We met the realist and visionary at the restaurant Napa Grill in Zürich near the new BREITLING offices for an exclusive interview for Swisswatches and found out, why currently all brands return to their roots, why BREITLING despite the digital hype will never offer watches exclusively online and why the analogue watch is the new luxury.

-1. What means a mechanical watch to you, which watch are you wearing today and which one do you wear the most?
+1. What does a mechanical watch mean to you, which watch are you wearing today and which one do you wear the most?

 For me a mechanical watch means craftsmanship, technology, emotion and also something that I understand and have a close connection to.
 In my opinion you appreciate a mechanical watch much more then a non-mechanical watch, no matter if it is a digital or quartz watch.
 Mostly the people connect their mechanical watch to a certain emotional moment – it is not just about reading the time.

 Today I am wearing the new Navitimer 8.
 Apart from this I wear many prototype watches, because I need some time to make up my mind about a new watch.
 I look through many drawings, discuss them with our design team, look at them again and it takes me another 10 days or so before I can decided if the watch appeals to me aesthetically and how it feels in everyday life.
 There are watches that you don’t like much in the beginning but which grow on you after some time.
 There are watches that you fall in love with instantly but suddenly become boring, and watches that you can wear for days and always feel comfortable with.
 The latter of course we try to achieve.

 2. You are nearly one year CEO of BREITLING and you have completed a remarkable Road-Show around the world.
 For you personally, which are the most important impressions you have gained during this time?
 And which new challenges are you facing now?